 - child doesn’t want it

-Some sample language for your decree, or as arguments to opposing counsel [Consult with a family law attorney in your state; I am not a licensed attorney.
-Many family law attorneys will find the below helpful]:
+Some sample language for your decree, or as arguments to opposing counsel [Consult with a family law attorney in your state; I am not an attorney.
+Many family law attorneys will, in fact, find the below helpful]:

 - We request a variable possession order based on father’s employment as an airline pilot for __________.